Chem281Materials/Lab-6/README.md

 See how read_pdb_atoms was done for some pointers.

+Also take a look at setup.py in the main directory to get an idea of how cython is setup.

 To build:
 ```
 # Make sure you are in the main directory